 |Day 2||EPIC Wilderness Clinic / Day Hike to Swimming Hole|

-First things first, the staff will work with campers teaching them knot tying, shelter building, cooking methods, water purification, Leave No Trace ethics (LNT), how to select a proper campsite, back country and front country safety.
+First things first, the staff will teach campers knot tying, shelter building, cooking methods, water purification, Leave No Trace ethics (LNT), how to select a proper campsite, and back country and front country safety.
 In addition, we also spend time teaching campers how to plan routes, basic orienteering, outdoor leadership, risk management skills, and how to maintain proper hygiene.
-We believe strongly in hands on learning and make every effort to put campers into real world situations where staff can mentor students in real time.
-Having a good understanding of these concepts ensures campers are not only prepared for our adventures together but gives them confidence when they leave.
+We believe strongly in hands-on learning and make every effort to put campers into real world situations where staff can mentor students in real time.
+Understanding of these concepts ensures campers are not only prepared for our adventures together, but also leave the program with a greater sense of confidence.